layer-3/docs/docs/legacy/business/background.md

 **Short history**

 Uniswap is a decentralized exchange application launched in 2018 \[@uniswap-history].
 It is the first DEX to gain significant traction on the Ethereum Mainnet by August 2020.
-Since then, many clones and other decentralized applications have been launched on many blockchains and used by millions of users to swap tokens, lend or borrow cryptocurrencies assets, bridge funds between blockchains, and many more use cases.&#x20;
+Since then, many clones and other decentralized applications have been launched on many blockchains and used by millions of users to swap tokens, lend or borrow cryptocurrencies assets, bridge funds between blockchains, and many more use cases.

 Uniswap paved the way for DeFi (Decentralized Finance).